Origin of trapped intralayer Wannier and charge-transfer excitons in moir\'e materials: Results and discussion

 \subsection{Discussions}

-The interplay between intralayer moiré charge-transfer and Wannier-like excitons emerges naturally when considering direct interactions in the Wannier-function basis (see Methods, Eqn.~\ref{bsewannier}).
+The interplay between intralayer moiré charge-transfer and Wannier-like excitons emerges naturally when considering direct interactions in the Wannier-function basis (see SI, Sec.~A).
 The direct interaction can be viewed as a product of two components, $|C_{n_{1}c}^{\bf k}|^{2}|C_{n_{3}v}^{\bf k}|^{2}$ and $W({\bf t}_{n_{3}}-{\bf t}_{n_{1}})$.
 The larger this product, the higher the exciton binding energy.
 At short distances relevant to Wannier exciton, $W \sim -\frac{1}{r_{0}}\ln\big(\frac{r\epsilon_{\mathrm{env}}}{r_{0}}\big)$.
 At large distances relevant to charge-transfer exciton, $W\sim \frac{1}{r\epsilon_{\mathrm{env}}}$.
 We find that $W$ binds the Wannier exciton about nine times more strongly than the charge-transfer exciton, using $r_0 = 4.5~\mathrm{nm}$, $\epsilon_{\mathrm{env}} = 3.8$, $r = 0.1~\mathrm{nm}$ for the Wannier exciton, and $5~\mathrm{nm}$ for the charge-transfer exciton.
 The charge-transfer exciton is favored only when $|C_{n_{1}c}^{\bf k}|^{2} |C_{n_{3}v}^{\bf k}|^{2}$ is very small for ${\bf t}_{n_{3}} - {\bf t}_{n_{1}} \approx 0$.
-Our calculations provide direct evidence that the Wannier versus charge-transfer character of \textit{intralayer moiré excitons} can be tuned by both Coulomb interactions controlled by environmental screening (i.e., by changing $\epsilon_{\mathrm{env}}$) and moiré relaxation engineered through stacking or twisting with semiconductors (i.e., by controlling the product $|C_{n_{1}c}^{\bf k}|^{2}|C_{n_{3}v}^{\bf k}|^{2}$).
+Our calculations demonstrate that the character of \textit{intralayer excitons}, from Wannier-like to charge-transfer-like, can be tuned by environmental screening (through $\epsilon_{\mathrm{env}}$) and by moiré relaxation engineered via stacking or twisting.
 Wannier-like and charge-transfer-like trapped states can be probed directly using photocurrent tunneling microscopy~\cite{Liimaging2024} or indirectly through doping-dependent absorption spectra~\cite{Naikintralayer2022}.
-Although \textit{Coulomb engineering} through environmental control in layered materials has attracted significant interest and been extensively studied~\cite{Rajacoulomb2017}, its influence and particularly its interplay with moiré relaxation driven electronic changes in shaping exciton characteristics remains underappreciated.
+Although Coulomb engineering in layered materials has been widely studied~\cite{Rajacoulomb2017}, its interplay with moiré relaxation in shaping exciton characteristics remains underexplored.
+In this context, our results should motivate the exploration of other excitonic species, including layer-separated dipolar and quadrupolar excitons.

 In summary, we establish an accurate and computationally feasible atomistic many-body approach to study excitons in moiré materials.
 Our results pave the way for atomistic design of excitonic states in van der Waals heterostructures and the exploration of rich many-body physics mediated by exciton–phonon–light interactions.